dnillg/balancebot-stepper/readme.md

 ### Second Incident
 Even though I made a 3 pole XT30 connector, so I can disconnect the 5V rail.
 I tried to debug the ESP32 via USB, but the 5V rail was still connected.
-I unplugged the wrong connector.
+I unplugged the wrong connector...

 ### Component Graveyard